autograms/autograms/README.md

 `export OPENAI_API_KEY=<your key>`

-Then you can run an autograms chatbot that will help you learn and code autograms with:
+Then you can run Asa to help you learn and code autograms with:

 ```
 python run_autogram.py --example_name autograms_seed_agent
 ```

 This will launch an interactive chatbot in the terminal.
 You can ask the autograms seed agent to design a specific chatbot and it will write and save the code for you.
 You can also ask it questions about the code it writes or questions about autograms in general.
+You can try giving it messages like "Code a chatbot that will help me develop a workout plan".
+It should write and save the code in a new folder and give you instructions on how to run the chatbot it just designed.
+You can also ask Asa questions about the code it wrote.

 To see a more direct application, you can try the recruiter chatbot demo: